Power spectrum and diffusion of the Amari neural field: Conclusions

 \section{Conclusions}

 By analyzing the Amari equation of a neural field we have obtained an analytical formula for its power spectrum under the assumption of a small perturbation around a stationary uniform neural field in the presence of a generic external stimulus.
-In the case of a istantaneous and localized external stimulus the power spectrum is quite simple and for large frequencies it scales as $1/\omega^2$, in good agreement with EEG data.
-In addition, we have shown that for large wavelengths (small wavenumbers) the linearized Amari equation is equivalent to a diffusion equation, for which we write the space-time dependent analytical solution in the case of a Gaussian initial perturbation.
-Finally, taking into account quadratic corrections to the linearized Amari equation we have deduced a reaction-diffusion equation.
-We have also shown that, for some specific initial conditions, our reaction-diffusion equation admits meaningfull analytical solutions.
+In the case of a istantaneous and localized external stimulus the power spectrum is quite simple and for large frequencies it scales as $1/\omega^2$.
+It is important to observe that also in \cite{plus1} there is an explicit derivation of $1/\omega^2$ power law for voltage in cable equations, which are diffusion equations with a source term, while in \cite{plus2} the same power law is derived analytically for large frequencies in a class of integro-differential equation models with various types of local connectivities.
+In this paper we have also shown that for large wavelengths (small wavenumbers) the linearized Amari equation is equivalent to a diffusion equation, for which we write the space-time dependent analytical solution in the case of a Gaussian initial perturbation.
+Finally, taking into account quadratic corrections to the linearized Amari equation we have deduced a reaction-diffusion equation, which can be formally derived by extremizing a neural action functional.
+This neural action is similar to the one proposed in \cite{buice2} on the basis of a stochastic extension of the Wilson-Cowan model.
+We have also shown that, for some specific initial conditions, our reaction-diffusion equation admits meaningful spatially uniform analytical solutions.
+The author thanks F. Sattin and F. Toigo for useful discussions.